Maximizing Car Loan Refinance in Canada: Key Impacts & Smart Strategies

 How Refinancing Affects Your Car Insurance in Canada

-1. Insurance Rates Unaffected Directly:
+1. Insurance Rates Typically Stay the Same

-2. New Lender, New Insurance Requirements:
+2. New Lender, New Insurance Terms

-3. Gap Insurance: Bridging the Value Gap:
+3. Gap Insurance: Closing the Coverage Gap

-6. Credit Score and Insurance Premiums:
+6. Credit Score May Influence Premiums

 Navigating Financial Implications Post-Refinancing: